ahtabrizi/Notes/gstreamer.md

  - force-aspect-ratio --- Default value: true
  - extra-controls GstStructure : Additional v4l2 controls for the device

-**NOTE**

-Since 1.14, the use of libv4l2 has been disabled due to major bugs in the emulation layer.
-To enable usage of this library, set the environment variable GST_V4L2_USE_LIBV4L2=1.

-But we use gst-launch-1.0, so it's OK I guess.

 #### Text Overlay
 add text to the video stream
 ```shell